 COMLEX Level 1 is required for promotion and graduation; COMLEX Level 2 (CE and PE) are required for promotion and graduation.

-Pursuant to the COCA’s June 5, 2020 letter regarding Standard 6.12, a decision has been made by the dean to waive the requirement for achieving a passing score on the COMLEX Level 2-PE examination as a graduation requirement for students in the LUCOM Class of 2021.
+Class of 2021 graduates: Pursuant to the COCA’s June 5, 2020, letter regarding Standard 6.12, a decision has been made by the dean to waive the requirement for achieving a passing score on the COMLEX Level 2-PE examination as a graduation requirement for students in the LUCOM Class of 2021.
 However, students must successfully meet all other graduation requirements as outlined in the Academic Catalog section 5.8.

 Objective Structured Clinical Evaluations (OSCEs) are required for the completion of four courses in OMS-I and OMS-II (Patient-Centered Medicine 101, 102, 201, 202).
-In addition, OSCEs are required as a component of “Capstone” courses prior to the OMS-III and prior to OMS-IV years.
 These courses, including OSCEs, are required for academic promotion.

 MSPE Composition and Commentary